ytakefuji/air_calculator/README.md

 0-finger can move the pen without drawing.
 1-finger can draw lines in the air.
 2-finger can move the pen without drawing.
-3-finger can delete elements of drawn letters for expression correction.
+3-finger can delete the last touches of drawn letters for correction.
-4-finger can transform hand-written letters to the digital text for possible calculation.
+4-finger can call tesseract for transforming the hand-writing images to the digital text for possible calculation.
+For several seconds, 4-finger can terminate the program for showing the answer of the hand-drawn expression.
-5-finger can can move the pen without drawing.
+5-finger can move the pen without drawing.
 </pre>

 Continuous 4-finger state can terminate and exit this program.